Skip to main content

 Routes in Islands Architecture #

 You can add routes folders inside of one or more islands.
 For example, you could add a route file at src/_islands/paradise/routes/dreamy.erb, and the URL would then resolve to the island name plus the route name (/paradise/dreamy).
-If you name your route file index.(ext), then the route path would be just the island name (/paradise).
+If you name your route file index.(ext), then the route path would be only the island name (/paradise).

 For more information about islands, read our Islands Architecture documentation.